Airgain (NASDAQ:AIRG) Releases Q4 2022 Earnings Guidance

-Airgain (NASDAQ:AIRG – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Saturday morning.
-The company provided earnings per share guidance of $0.05-$0.05 for the period, compared to the consensus earnings per share estimate of $0.05.
+Airgain (NASDAQ:AIRG – Get Rating) updated its fourth quarter 2022 earnings guidance on Saturday.
+The company provided EPS guidance of $0.05-$0.05 for the period, compared to the consensus EPS estimate of $0.05.
 The company issued revenue guidance of $19.70 million-$21.10 million, compared to the consensus revenue estimate of $20.42 million.

-A number of large investors have recently made changes to their positions in AIRG.
+A number of hedge funds and other institutional investors have recently modified their holdings of AIRG.
+Millennium Management LLC bought a new stake in Airgain during the second quarter worth $881,000.
 Blair William & Co.
-IL increased its stake in Airgain by 16.7% in the 1st quarter.
+IL boosted its holdings in shares of Airgain by 16.7% in the 1st quarter.
 Blair William & Co.
-IL now owns 739,511 shares of the technology company’s stock worth $5,605,000 after buying an additional 105,601 shares during the period.
-Vanguard Group Inc. grew its stake in Airgain by 3.6% in the 1st quarter.
-Vanguard Group Inc. now owns 483,958 shares of the technology company’s stock worth $3,668,000 after acquiring an additional 16,859 shares in the last quarter.
-Renaissance Technologies LLC increased its position in shares of Airgain by 3.0% during the second quarter.
-Renaissance Technologies LLC now owns 470,236 shares of the technology company’s stock worth $3,818,000 after acquiring an additional 13,610 shares during the period.
-Dimensional Fund Advisors LP raised its stake in shares of Airgain by 10.7% during the third quarter.
-Dimensional Fund Advisors LP now owns 214,557 shares of the technology company’s stock valued at $1,547,000 after acquiring an additional 20,714 shares in the last quarter.
-Finally, Millennium Management LLC purchased a new stake in shares of Airgain in the second quarter valued at approximately $881,000.
-62.17% of the stock is owned by hedge funds and other institutional investors.
+IL now owns 739,511 shares of the technology company’s stock worth $5,605,000 after buying an additional 105,601 shares during the last quarter.
+Jane Street Group LLC bought a new position in Airgain during the second quarter valued at about $573,000.
+Dimensional Fund Advisors LP increased its holdings in Airgain by 10.7% during the third quarter.
+Dimensional Fund Advisors LP now owns 214,557 shares of the technology company’s stock worth $1,547,000 after buying an additional 20,714 shares during the last quarter.
+Finally, Vanguard Group Inc. raised its position in Airgain by 3.6% in the first quarter.
+Vanguard Group Inc. now owns 483,958 shares of the technology company’s stock worth $3,668,000 after acquiring an additional 16,859 shares during the period.
+Hedge funds and other institutional investors own 62.17% of the company’s stock.

 About Airgain